 “faithfulness.”
 The latter is the intended sense when Paul speaks of the “faith

 of Jesus.”
-And most likely, the phrase is shorthand for Christ’s
+Most likely, the phrase is shorthand for his faithful

 HEIR OF THE WORLD